eMetaboHUB/Forum-DiseasesChem/README.md

 ```
 Documentation at [tenforce/virtuoso](https://hub.docker.com/r/tenforce/virtuoso)

-Before building the triplestore, you need to create two directories:
+Before building the triplestore, you need to create three directories:
     - the **data** directory: it will contain all analysis result files, such as *Compound - MeSH* associations
     - the **docker-virtuoso** directory: it will contain the Virtuoso session files and data
       - a **docker-virtuoso/share** sub-directory: It will contain all data that need to be loaded in the Virtuoso triplestore.
 This sub-directory will be bind to the *dump* directory of the Virtuoso docker image, to ensure data loading.
+    - the **logs** to store logs.

 So, for instance, you can execute:
 ```